FlorianXXIV/et_sub_ruegen/README.md

 I will focus on one nation at one start date in the Extendet timeline mod.
 I will probably not finish this since I'm currently writng this after I created this mod 6 hours ago after an exam and it's now 4:22 am

 Though there is a slim chance that this will go somewhere

+if you want to use aspects of this mod you are free to do so.